 What should you do if you’ve been a victim of bogus tradesmen fraud?

 - Report it to Action Fraud.

-- You can report the salesperson to Consumer Direct by calling 08454 04 05 06 or to your local Trading Standards Authority if you believe they have sold you faulty, inferior or overpriced products or services.
+- You can report the salesperson to the Citizens Advice on 03454 04 05 06 or to your local Trading Standards Authority if you believe they have sold you faulty, inferior or overpriced products or services.

 - Similarly, you can seek advice from the Citizens Advice Bureau about the terms and conditions of any agreement or contract you may have signed.